tab-guardian/tab-guardian/README.md

 ### Code style

 Don't worry about the code style.
 We use [Prettier](https://prettier.io/) to format the code.
 You can run it manually by executing `yarn prettier` or `npm run prettier` to format the code, or `yarn prettier-check` or `npm run prettier-check` to check if the code is formatted correctly.

-### Notes

-- The extension should be supported by all major browsers: Chrome, Firefox, Edge and Brave.
-Since Firefox does't support manifest version 3 yet, we have to use [manifest2.json](extension/manifest2.json) for Firefox and [manifest.json](extension/manifest.json) for Chrome based browsers.
-- The program also supports running as a web page.
-With Vite, we can do that by running `yarn dev` or `npm run dev` and opening the browser at `http://localhost:5173/`